Maintaining Student Status / Current Students

 Get Approval Before Taking Classes at Another School

 You must receive permission from the ISS office before taking additional classes at another SEVP-approved school.
 Submit a Letter Request for “Enrolling at Another School” if you plan to take a class outside of CSUF.
 You must enroll in a majority of your coursework at CSUF to be eligible to enroll at another school.
+Additionally, you must submit a Reduced Course Load for Concurrent Enrollment in order for these units to be counted as part of your full course load.

 Avoid W/WU Grades